5 Winter Weather Hazards Pocono Homeowners Should Know

 • Clear branches hanging over the roof.

-• Make sure gutters are free of debris so meltwater can drain.
+• Make sure gutters are free of debris so water can drain.

 4. Higher Fire Risk in Peak Heating Season

-Heating systems work their hardest from December through February.
+Heating systems work their hardest from December through February and even March.
 Add holiday decorations and a space heater or two, and the fire risk climbs right along with the heating bill.
+Fire is one of the most devastating winter weather hazards Pocono homeowners could face.

 A few simple checks: